wouter3119/releasenotes/README.md

 - New item!
 - Another new item

-## Questions / Issues / Feature requests?
+## Questions / Issues / Feedback / Feature requests?

 Questions are always welcome, just like issues and feature requests!

+Also, feedback is greatly appreciated :)

 Happy releasing!

+*PS*: Licensed under the MIT-License.